neoforged/governance/core.md

 Finally, the decisions made by the subproject leader and their team are, under all circumstances, subject to regular scrutiny and final review by the Maintainers and the Steering Council, to ensure the subproject still holds to the Project's values and quality standards.

 It is not, however, the duty of any individual Maintainer to question the actions or decisions of the subproject leads.
 Regular to semi-regular check-ins with the rest of the Maintainer team are the points at which feedback can be gathered.
 This is to ensure the smooth operation of all teams, and prevent unnecessary disagreement.

+## Other things to note

+Nobody is above the rules.
+All members of the team (even the Steering Council!) are to be held to these rules, with no exceptions granted for any individual or group.